 Whilst we recognise that all subject areas hit all of these criteria over the course of teaching, from the subject assessment objectives it can be seen that the subjects directly target certain criteria as below:

-- Planning for challenging all pupils – A key area of work with differentiation and planning for all students playing an important role in the delivery of lessons, starting from the point that teachers know the students and work with them accordingly through the lessons.
+- Planning for challenging all pupils – a key area of work with differentiation and planning for all students playing an important role in the delivery of lessons, starting from the point that teachers know the students and work with them accordingly through the lessons.

-- Aligning curriculum and professional development (CPL) to build capacity and secure excellence in subject knowledge – The CPL aims of the school work towards this with staff encouraged to undertake training relating to their specific subject knowledge.
+- Aligning curriculum and professional development (CPL) to build capacity and secure excellence in subject knowledge – the CPL aims of the school work towards this with staff encouraged to undertake training relating to their specific subject knowledge.

-- Skills development – Some subject specific but others eg literacy, numeracy, presentation skills, etc. are developed within the academic curriculum.
+- Skills development – some subject specific but others eg literacy, numeracy, presentation skills, etc. are developed within the academic curriculum.